tsuru/tsuru/docs/using/cli/plugins.rst

 Listing installed plugins
 -------------------------

-To list all installed plugins you can use the `tsuru <plugin-list>` command:
+To list all installed plugins, users can use the ``tsuru plugin-list`` command:

 .. highlight:: bash